MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/platform-overview.md

 ### Azure Monitor

 Azure Monitor collects metrics and logs from Azure resources with little to no configuration.
-Monitoring solutions add logic for monitoring an application or service, but they still work within the standard log queries and views in Azure Monitor.
 Insights, such as Application Insights and Azure VM insights, use the Azure Monitor platform for data collecting and processing.
 They also provide other tools to visualize and analyze the data.
 You can combine data collected by insights with other data using core Azure Monitor features such as log queries and alerts.

 Monitor supports several methods to collect monitoring or management data from Azure or external resources.
 You can then extract and forward data from the metric or log stores to your ITSM or monitoring tools.
 Or you can perform administrative tasks by using the Azure Monitor REST API.